ardalis/ApiEndpoints/README.md

 ## Introducing ASP.NET Core API Endpoints

-ASP.NET Core API Endpoints are essentially Razor Pages for APIs.
-They break apart bloated controllers and group the API models used by individual endpoints with the endpoint logic itself.
+**ASP.NET Core API Endpoints are essentially Razor Pages for APIs.** They break apart bloated controllers and group the API models used by individual endpoints with the endpoint logic itself.
 They provide a simple way to have a single file for the logic and linked files for the model types.

 When working with ASP.NET Core API Endpoints your project won't need any Controller classes.
 You can organize the Endpoints however you want.
 By feature.
 In a giant Endpoints folder.
 It doesn't matter - they'll work regardless of where you put them.

 Most REST APIs have groups of endpoints for a given resource.
 In Controller-based projects you would have a controller per resource.
 When using API Endpoints you can simply create a folder per resource, just as you would use folders to group related pages in Razor Pages.

-Instead of Model-View-Controller (MVC) the pattern becomes Request-EndPoint-Response(REPR).
-The REPR (reaper) pattern is much simpler and groups everything that has to do with a particular API endpoint together.
-It follows SOLID principles, in particular SRP and OCP.
+**Instead of Model-View-Controller (MVC) the pattern becomes Request-EndPoint-Response(REPR).
+The REPR (reaper) pattern is much simpler and groups everything that has to do with a particular API endpoint together.** It follows SOLID principles, in particular SRP and OCP.
 It also has all the benefits of feature folders and better follows the Common Closure Principle by grouping together things that change together.

 ## Getting Started

 I'll look to add detailed documentation in the future but for now here's all you need to get started (you can also check the sample project):

 1. Add the [Ardalis.ApiEndpoints NuGet package](https://www.nuget.org/packages/Ardalis.ApiEndpoints/) to your ASP.NET Core web project.
 2. Create Endpoint classes by inheriting from either `BaseEndpoint<TRequest,TResponse>` (for endpoints that accept a model as input) or `BaseEndpoint<TResponse>` (for endpoints that simply return a response).
-For example, a POST endpoint that creates a resource and then returns the newly created record would use version that includes both a Request and a Response.
+For example, a POST endpoint that creates a resource and then returns the newly created record would use the version that includes both a Request and a Response.
 A GET endpoint that just returns a list of records and doesn't accept any arguments would use the second version.
 3. Implement the base class's abstract `Handle()` method.
 4. Make sure to add a `[HttpGet]` or similar attribute to your `Handle()` method, specifying its route.
 5. Define your `TResponse` type in a file in the same folder as its corresponding endpoint (or in the same file if you prefer).